Amphenol/Franklin Power Products in Franklin, Ind.

 The VI investigation is based on historical data that show migration of VOCs from the former Franklin Power Products/Amphenol Corporation Site into the residential area through groundwater and sewer lines.
 The purpose of this investigation is to determine whether remaining contamination reaches the indoor air of homes and poses risk to occupants.

 The VI investigation at Amphenol includes sampling VOC sewer gas, sewer backfill (bedding) gas, groundwater, and indoor air of homes.
 To speed up the investigation, soil gas was sampled along streets within the city of Franklin rights of way (ROWs).
 Where soil gas was elevated above vapor intrusion screening levels in the ROW, the nearby homes were put on the list for indoor air sampling (priority homes list).
 30 sewer manholes were sampled in the study area to determine if VOC contamination was present at elevated levels.
 VOCs were elevated along Forsythe Street and parts of Hamilton Ave.
 Where sewer gas was elevated above safe indoor air levels, the nearby homes were added to the priority homes list.
 Where groundwater was elevated above vapor intrusion screening levels, nearby homes were added to the priority homes list.

 Per the investigation steps, where groundwater, soil gas, and sewer line samples exceed applicable screening levels, the investigation proceeds to sampling beneath and/or within nearby homes.
 As of November 27, 2018, 37 homes are on the “priority homes” list for indoor air sampling.
-Results of vapor intrusion indoor air sampling are private and shared with the
+Results of vapor intrusion indoor air sampling are private and shared with the residents.

 Based on evaluation of the data from this investigation, the study area may be expanded.